VictoriaMetrics/VictoriaMetrics/README.md

 * `-vmselectAddr` - every `vmstorage` node must listen for a distinct tcp address for accepting requests from `vmselect` nodes.

+## mTLS protection

+By default `vminsert` and `vmselect` nodes use unencrypted connections to `vmstorage` nodes, since it is assumed that all the cluster components run in a protected environment.
+[Enterprise version of VictoriaMetrics](https://victoriametrics.com/products/enterprise/) provides optional support for [mTLS connections](https://en.wikipedia.org/wiki/Mutual_authentication#mTLS) between cluster components.
+Pass `-cluster.tls=true` command-line flag to `vminsert`, `vmselect` and `vmstorage` nodes in order to enable mTLS protection.
+Additionally, `vminsert` and `vmselect` must be configured with client-side certificates via `-cluster.tlsCertFile`, `-cluster.tlsKeyFile` command-line options.
+These certificates are verified by `vmstorage` when `vminsert` and `vmselect` dial `vmstorage`.
+An optional `-cluster.tlsCAFile` command-line flag can be set at `vminsert`, `vmselect` and `vmstorage` for verifying peer certificates issued with custom [certificate authority](https://en.wikipedia.org/wiki/Certificate_authority).

 ### Environment variables

 Each flag values can be set thru environment variables by following these rules: